GoogleChrome/devtools-docs/docs/timeline.md

 ### View CPU time in recordings ###

-You will see ight gray bars appearing above the Timeline records, indicating when the CPU was busy.
+You will see light gray bars appearing above the Timeline records, indicating when the CPU was busy.
 Hovering over a CPU bar highlights the Timeline region during which the CPU was active (as shown below).
 The length of a CPU bar is typically the sum of all the (highlighted) events below it in the Timeline.
 If these don't match, it may be due to one of the following:

 * Other pages running on the same threads as the page being inspected (for example, two tabs open from the same site, with one site doing something in a `setTimeout()` call).
 * Un-instrumented activity.